sabiq-khan/flow-log-parser/README.md

 $ flow-log-parser

-Usage: flow-log-parser [--flow-log-file FLOW_LOG_FILE] [--lookup-table-file LOOKUP_TABLE_FILE] [--help/-h]
+Usage: flow-log-parser [
+                        --flow-log-file FLOW_LOG_FILE \
+                        --lookup-table-file LOOKUP_TABLE_FILE \
+                        --tag-counts-output-file TAG_COUNTS_OUTPUT_FILE \
+                        --column-counts-output-file COLUMN_COUNTS_OUTPUT_FILE
+                        ]
+                        [--help/-h]

-Parses a given VPC flow log file based on a given lookup table CSV file.
+- Parses a given VPC flow log file based on a given lookup table CSV file.
-Writes parsed flow log output to a `tag-count.csv` and `columns-count.csv` file in the current working directory.
-The lookup table can use any combination of columns from the flow log file.
-Last column must always be `tag`.
+- The lookup table can use any combination of columns from the flow log file.
+- Last column must always be `tag`.
+- The counts of how many records fit each tag are written to the specified tag counts output file in the current working directory.
+- The counts of how many times a certain column combination occurred are written to the specified column counts output file in the current working directory.

 Options:
     --flow-log-file                 Path to file containing VPC flow logs.

     --lookup-table-file             Path to CSV file containing lookup table.

+    --tag-counts-output-file        File name for tag counts output.

+    --column-counts-output-file     File name for column counts output.

     --help/-h/[NO_ARGS]             Prints this help message

 Example:
+    flow-log-parser \
+    --flow-log-file vpc-flow.log \
-    flow-log-parser --flow-log-file vpc-flow.log --lookup-table-file lookup.csv
+    --lookup-table-file lookup.csv \
+    --tag-counts-output-file tag-counts.csv \
+    --column-counts-output-file column-counts.csv
 ```

 Feel free to move on to the `Usage` section.